Dementia diet: what and how to feed someone with memory problems

-Almost every patient I see lacks vitamin B-12, which plays an essential role in helping the brain build new neural pathways—one of the key processes involved in creating and maintaining memory.
+Almost everyone on the Standard American Diet lacks vitamin B-12, which plays an essential role in helping the brain build new neural pathways—one of the key processes involved in creating and maintaining memory.

 As we age, we’re less able to fully absorb B-12, and on every kind of memory test, people with high levels far outperform those with low levels.

-Our bodies can’t manufacture the B-12 we need, so I recommend these delicious and healthy providers:
+Our bodies can’t manufacture the B-12 we need, so we recommend these delicious and healthy providers: